There is no One-Size-Fits-All for grading.

 Alternate tool--Focus on Key Uses of English-- recount, explain & argue:

-Grading of a ML/EL should be based on thier accommodations being availble and implemented in thier classroom.
+Grading of a ML/EL should be based on their work ONLY WHEN accommodations and scaffolds have been availble and implemented in their classroom.

 If you are not providing the accommodations/modifications as listed in the Learning Plan--then, you should NOT be giving F's.
 The accommodations allow your student equitable access to their learning of the content---denial of that can be a major legal issue!

-If you have documentation that shows you are providing the appropriate level of support and the student is choosing to no complete work, of course he/she/they can earn a F for that.
+If you have documentation that shows you are providing the appropriate level of support and the student is choosing to not complete work, of course they can earn an F for that.
+Although, you should be reaching out to your MTSS team and parents to be problem solving.
+Remember many of our EL/ML students have missed instruction, come from countries that have different age/grade requirements or have experienced trauma that may be impacting their emotional and behavioral well-being.